 Being self-employed, locum GPs are not entitled to statutory or contractual maternity pay.
 However, you may be entitled to Maternity Allowance (MA).
 Read more about this on the government website.

-GP trainee maternity entitlements
+GP registrar maternity entitlements

-GP trainees who:
+GP registrar who:

 - Complete at least 12 months continuous service with an NHS employer without a break of over three months immediately before the beginning of the 11th week before the expected week of childbirth